 - The perfect blow-dry can be done at home

-Dry your hair with a towel without any vigorous rubbing as this can break strands or rough up the cuticles.
+Dry your hair with a bath towel without any vigorous rubbing as this can break strands or rough up the cuticles.
 Letting your hair air dry for as long as possible will also help prevent damage.
 Flip your hair upside down and shake it all around while you use the hairdryer.
 The more you move, the more volume you get.
 Remember to use that protector I mentioned, and don't hold the hairdryer too close.
 When it's nearly dry, flip back up and blow-dry in sections to smooth everything out.
 Try not to bring out the hairdryer again the next day; using volumising styling mousse or hair spray should ensure your coupe lasts a couple of days.

 - Need Volume?